Malibu High School

 Malibu High School (MHS) is a public high school in Malibu, California.
 The school is one of three high schools in the Santa Monica–Malibu Unified School District and serves students in the city of Malibu and surrounding communities.

 Location

-The school is located in the northwestern part of Malibu, one block from the Pacific Ocean and the famed Zuma Beach in the Malibu Park district.
+The school is located in the northwestern part of Malibu, one block from the Pacific Ocean and Zuma Beach in the Malibu Park district.
 Its address is on Morning View Drive, made famous by the breakout album by Incubus.
 The school spans 35 acre of rolling hillsides between Merritt Drive to the south, Via Cabrillo Street to the north, and Harvester Road to the east.
 The campus is located next to Malibu Methodist Preschool & Nursery, a private pre-kindergarten school for ages 0–5.

 The school is accessible via the LA Metro bus line 134.

 History

 Malibu High School is on land that was originally part of Juan Cabrillo Elementary School.
 That campus was partitioned in 1963 to create Malibu Park Junior High School, named after its surrounding region in Malibu.
 With no public secondary school in Malibu, upon promotion from middle school the high school students commuted two hours roundtrip to Santa Monica to attend Santa Monica High School.

 In 1992, the district converted the Malibu Park Junior High School campus to its present combined middle school/high school, and allowed MHS's first freshman class to walk onto campus.
 The State of California erroneously shows the high school established in 1993.
 Classes were added every succeeding year, culminating in the original freshman class graduating in 1996.

 The high school's first principal was Michael Matthews.
 Under Matthews's tenure in 2003, the school earned its designation as a California Distinguished School and first achieved a national ranking as #177 in Newsweek's Top 1200 Schools in America, a ranking system based on what percentage of a school's student body takes Advanced Placement exams in any given year.
 In 2007, MHS made the U.S. News & World Report list of the top 100 schools in the United States, ranking #98.

 Malibu High School saw some controversies in the 2000s.
 With the rise of social media, the school was featured in a 2007 CBS News story about students posting videos of teachers on YouTube.
 In 2008, incidents of vandalism caused a stir with racial implications.
 Palm trees on campus were removed in 2009.